UTNkar/documentation/content/other_applications/drupal7.md

 - `drush up`, update drupal core and modules (including database).

 {{% notice info %}}

-Your working directory needs to be within your drupal installation to execute any drush commands.
-This is the `public/` folder for our installations.
+When using drush you must be in the `public/` folder.
 {{% /notice %}}